barumau/pandunia/english/english-pandunia.md

 you (singular) - tu
 you all - tumen
 young (juvenile) - joveni
-your - tu di
+your - tu su
-your - tumen di
+your - tumen su
 youth (young age) - jovenia
 youth (young person) - joven
 ytterbium - yuterbium